The Howe duality and polynomial solutions for the symplectic Dirac operator: Decomposition of tensor products of finite dimensional representations and the Segal-Shale-Weil representation

-The central result of \cite{BL} is \begin{thm} Let $L(-\frac{1}{2}\omega_n)$ resp. $L(\omega_{n-1}-\frac{3}{2}\omega_n)$ denote the Verma modules corresponding to irreducible subrepresentations of the Segal-Shale-Weil representations.
-Then for any finite dimensional irreducible representation $F(\lambda)$ with highest weight $\lambda$ we have
+Let us recall a result of \cite{BL} : \begin{thm} Let $L(-\frac{1}{2}\omega_n)$ resp. $L(\omega_{n-1}-\frac{3}{2}\omega_n)$ denote the simple highest weight modules corresponding to the two irreducible components of the Segal-Shale-Weil representation.
+Then for any finite dimensional irreducible representation $F(\lambda)$ with highest weight $\lambda$, we have